Utah Administrative Code

 (b) "division" means the Utah Department of Public Safety, Division of Emergency Management created in Section 53-2a-103;

-(c) "eligible expense" means the costs and expenses related to SAR activities that the board has determined are reimbursable expenses under Subsection 53-2a-1102(1) and are eligible for reimbursement from the program;
+(c) "eligible expense" means the costs and expenses related to SAR activities that the board has determined are reimbursable expenses under Subsection 53-2a-1102(1) and meet the eligibility requirements in Section R704-1-5;

 (d) "equipment" means items used by SAR personnel while conducting SAR activities;